Making Money From Home Part-Time : A comparison of Opportunities

 Utility Warehouse is the trading name of Telecom Plus PLC, who provides a range of essential everyday services to over 400,000 homes and businesses all over the UK.
 Founded in 1996, their aim is simple – To save their customers money.
 Utility Warehouse have several positions put in place so that you can work from home, in the hours that you choose, so that you’re not torn between being financially dependent on your partner and ‘abandoning’ your children.

-Utility Warehouse Distributor
+Utility Warehouse Partner

-For example, the position of Independent Distributor is designed for anyone who wants to generate additional income by achieving realistic goals with the potential for bonuses should you surpass this.
+For example, the position of Partner is designed for anyone who wants to generate additional income by achieving realistic goals with the potential for bonuses should you surpass this.
 It costs £100 to join, but with a starter bonus gained from achieving your first 90 days goal this is returned to you.
 After that you earn a one-off of up to £50 for every customer you sign and a regular monthly commission based on a percentage of your customers monthly spend on Utility Warehouse services.
-You can also sign up as a distributor which involves building a team so that you get paid for the all the team’s customers as well.
+You can also sign up as a Partner which involves building a team so that you get paid for the all the team’s customers as well.
 It really is that simple; and the more customers you sign up, the more your monthly commission grows – which means that if you are able to commit more hours to the job as your children are at school or what have you, then you reap greater rewards.

 These rewards include cash bonuses when you reach certain milestones such as personally recruiting customers and reaching targets, as well as share options among others.
-Once you have established yourself as a successful Distributor with an income of £175 each month, you can apply for a company branded BMW Mini One.
+Once you have established yourself as a successful Partner with an income of £175 each month, you can apply for a company branded BMW Mini One.
 On the other hand, there is more to working with Utility Warehouse than just making money, as shown here by these real success stories:

 After my children started school I found myself with plenty of free time that I wanted to put to good use, but I needed to ensure that I had enough flexibility to do the school runs.
 The idea of earning a little extra money had definite appeal and the Utility Warehouse seemed to fit my requirements nicely.
 Little did I know that I had stumbled across a potential goldmine!
 Now when I buy clothes or a new car, I like being able to tell the other mums that it was thanks to my own efforts!